 TICK SIZE PILOT ALSO COMING

-There is not any formal rule-making in the works specifically targeting high-speed traders, largely because the SEC is still studying market data to see if new rules are even
+There is not any formal rule-making in the works specifically targeting high-speed traders, largely because the SEC is still studying market data to see if new rules are even needed.

 The "tick size" pilot will "widen the quoting and trading increments and test, among other things, whether a change like this improves liquidity and market quality," White said.

 But Congress wanted the SEC to revisit this pricing amid concerns it may be harming the liquidity of smaller companies.